WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

 ```
 10. Docker Desktop is now installed to your applications folder.

+#### Trouble Shooting

+If your having a problem with docker working after youve installed it (most commonly the day after it was innisaly downloaded) first make sure `Docker Desktop` is open and working.
+You should see the docker whale at the top of your screen by your batterie percantage.
+If it sill isnt working use these links, [Docker not working on Mac(adding path)](https://stackoverflow.com/questions/64009138/docker-command-not-found-when-running-on-mac) and [Docker not working on Mac(redownloading with brew)](https://stackoverflow.com/questions/44084846/cannot-connect-to-the-docker-daemon-on-macos)

   - how to build & configure a container (without building an image) that runs the `angular-site` application

+#### Configuring the `Dockerfile`

   - summary of instructions stated in the repository `Dockerfile`
   - how to build an image from the repository `Dockerfile`
   - how to run a container from the image built by the repository `Dockerfile`